Dinorwic quarry

-Dinorwic quarry (/dᵻˈnɔːrwɪɡ/ din-OR-wig; [dɪˈnɔrwɪɡ]; also known as Dinorwig quarry) is a large former slate quarry, now home to the Welsh National Slate Museum, located between the villages of Llanberis and Dinorwig in Wales.
-At its height at the turn of the century, it was the second largest slate quarry in Wales (and thus, the world), after the neighbouring Penrhyn quarry near Bethesda.
+Dinorwic quarry (/dᵻˈnɔːrwɪɡ/ din-OR-wig; [dɪˈnɔrwɪɡ]; also known as Dinorwig quarry) is a large former slate quarry, now home to the Welsh National Slate Museum, located between the villages of Llanberis and Dinorwig (formerly Dinorwic) in Wales.
+At its height at the start of the 20th century, it was the second largest slate quarry in Wales (and thus, the world), after the neighbouring Penrhyn quarry near Bethesda.
 Dinorwic covered 700 acre consisting of two main quarry sections with 20 galleries in each.
 Extensive internal tramway systems connected the quarries using inclines to transport slate between galleries.
-Since its closure in 1969, the quarry has become the site of the National Slate Museum, a regular film location, and an extreme rock climbing destination.
+Since its closure in 1969, the quarry has become the site of the National Slate Museum, a regular film location, hiking location, and an extreme rock climbing destination.

 History

 The first commercial attempts at slate mining took place in 1787 when a private partnership obtained a lease from the landowner, Assheton Smith.
 Although this was met with moderate success, the outbreak of war with France, taxes, and transportation costs limited the development of the quarry.
 A new business partnership led by Assheton Smith was formed on the expiry of the lease in 1809 and the business boomed after the construction of a horse-drawn tramway to Port Dinorwic in 1824.

 At its peak in the late 19th century, "when it was producing an annual outcome of 100,000 tonnes", Dinorwic employed more than 3,000 men and was the second-largest opencast slate producer in the country.
 Although by 1930 its working employment had dropped to 2,000, it continued in production until 1969.